US producer prices up 0.4% in October | Federal News Network

 WASHINGTON (AP) — U.S. producer prices rose 0.4% in October, the biggest jump in six months, reflecting a surge in energy costs.

-The Labor Department says the October increase in its producer price index, which measures price pressures before they reach consumers, followed a 0.3% decrease in September.
+The Labor Department said Thursday that the October increase in its producer price index, which measures price pressures before they reach consumers, followed a 0.3% decrease in September.

 Core prices, which exclude volatile food and energy costs, rose 0.3% in October.
 Over the past year, wholesale prices are up a modest 1.1% while core prices have risen 1.6%.